 The AWA applies to all mammals except mice of the genus Mus and rats of the genus Rattus bred for use in research.
 Birds, reptiles, amphibians, fish, and invertebrates are not covered by the AWA.
 The Public Health Service (PHS) Policy also requires IACUCs to follow AWA requirements.
 PHS Policy applies to all PHS-conducted (i.e., National Institutes of Health) or supported activities involving live vertebrate animals.
-Finally, ASU voluntarily maintains accreditation from the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALACi), which applies AWA and OLAW standards to all vertebrate species.
+Finally, ASU voluntarily maintains accreditation from AAALAC International, which applies AWA and OLAW standards to all vertebrate species and cephalopods.